Resource

 Adding the “O”: Farmer Perspectives and Experiences Transitioning to Organic in the Northwest

 Farmers transitioning to organic production face unique challenges that require technical assistance on a wide range of production and non-production issues.
-During the transition period farmers must consider financially viable strategies for the three-year transition period, how to restore soil health while learning to manage weeds without herbicides, acquiring new equipment and infrastructure needed for organic production, and navigating NOP-related paperwork during the last year of transition and first year of certification.
-This webinar features three farmers that have worked through these issues, who share their experiences and thoughts for demystifying some of the challenges they faced in the process.
-In this session we feature three farmers in the Northwest that have built resilience and a dynamic organic system:
+During the transition period, farmers must consider financially viable strategies for the three-year transition period, how to restore soil health while learning to manage weeds without herbicides, acquiring new equipment and infrastructure needed for organic production, and navigating NOP-related paperwork during the last year of transition and first year of certification.
+This webinar features three farmers who have worked through these issues and share their experiences and thoughts for demystifying some of the challenges they faced in the process.
+In this session, we feature three farmers in the Northwest who have built resilience and a dynamic organic system:

-Lynn Schaal, Life Springs Farm – Idaho Tracey Dion,
+• Lynn Schaal, Life Springs Farm in Idaho

-To learn more about these and other events from OFRF visit: https://ofrf.org/events/ Funding for this series is provided by a cooperative agreement between OFRF and USDA- NIFA to highlight research investments made through both OREI and ORG grant programs.
+To learn more about these and other events from OFRF, visit: https://ofrf.org/events/.
+Funding for this series is provided by a cooperative agreement between OFRF and USDA-NIFA to highlight research investments made through both the OREI and ORG grant programs.

 Building Successful Farmer-Researcher Collaboration